scandycuz/flex-project/docs/proposal.md

 - A well written algorithm that blocks requests correctly
 - A roughly styled interface to add and remove blocked sites

-**Day 3**: Add the ability to add and remove functioning focus aid resource links to a list, create the interactive sequence that allows users to end a session early.
+**Day 3**: Add the ability to add and remove focus aid resource links to a list, create the interactive sequence that allows users to end a session early.

 - A rougly styled interface to add and remove focus aid resources, and navigate to them
-- A rough interactive that allows users to type in a tedious string of text to end the session early
+- A rough interactive element that allows users to type in a tedious string of text to end the session early

 **Day 4**: Fully style the plugin UI elements so that it is simple and intuitive to use, and looks great: